rehive/docs/source/includes/_authentication.md

 }
 ```

 Verify a mobile number with an OTP.
+Unlike the "Verify Email", the user needs to
+be logged in for this functionality to work.

 #### Endpoint